Drexel Lyme Disease Diagnostic Gets a Boost from U.S. Department of Health and Human Services

 “These tumors only secrete a detectable protein biomarker in about 50% of cases, so their diagnostics suffered from the same low sensitivity in early stages of cancer,” Comunale said.
 “Lyme disease suffers from the same poor sensitivity during the early stages.
 Glycan changes are known to occur in cancers, autoimmune and inflammatory diseases.
 So we thought that a glycomic approach might be similarly successful in testing for Lyme.”

-The initial work was made possible by an award Comunale received from the Mary DeWitte Pettit MD Fellowship.
-With the boost from LymeX and support from the Coulter-Drexel Translational Research Partnership Program Comunale’s team, which includes Alison Cary, MD, and Joris Beld, PhD, and Benjamin Haslund-Gourley, researchers from Drexel’s College of Medicine; Kevin Owens, PhD, from Drexel’s College of Arts and Sciences; and Anand Mehta, PhD, from the University of South Carolina’s College of Medicine, will continue to develop and expand testing of the diagnostic.
+The initial work was made possible by an award Comunale received from the Mary DeWitt Pettit MD Fellowship.
+With the boost from LymeX and support from the Coulter-Drexel Translational Research Partnership Program Comunale’s team, which includes Alison Carey, MD, and Joris Beld, PhD, and Benjamin Haslund-Gourley, researchers from Drexel’s College of Medicine; Kevin Owens, PhD, from Drexel’s College of Arts and Sciences; and Anand Mehta, PhD, from the University of South Carolina’s College of Medicine, will continue to develop and expand testing of the diagnostic.